cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 - Provides guidance to making the recommended improvements actionable

-## How this document works
+## What this document contains

-The document is split into an analysis and recommendations.
+The document has two parts, *Analysis and recommendations*, and *Implementation*.

-- Readers interested only in actionable improvements can skip to the recommendations.
-- Readers interested in the current state of the documenation and the reasoning behind the recommendations should start with the analysis.
+### Analysis and recommendations

-The analysis is divided into three sections:
+First is an analysis of the existing documentation.
+The analysis is divided into three sections that represent three major areas of concern:

-- **Project documentation:** for end users of the project, aimed at people who intend to use it
+- **Project documentation:** concerns documentation for end users of the Backstage software, aimed at people who intend to use it
-- **Contributor documentation:** for new and existing contributors to the project
+- **Contributor documentation:** concerns documentation for new and existing contributors to the Backstage OSS project
-- **Website:** for branding, website structure, and maintainability
+- **Website:** concerns the mechanics of publishing the documentation; includes branding, website structure, and maintainability

-Each section begins with a rating based on a rubric with appropriate [criteria](criteria.md) for the section.
+Each section begins with summary ratings based on a rubric with appropriate [criteria][cncf-doc-criteria] for the section, then proceeds to:
+- **Comments**: observations about the existing documentation, with a focus on how it does or does not help Backstage users achieve their goals.
+- **Recommndations**: suggested changes that would improve the effectiveness of the documentation.

+### Implementation

+The second part of this document, [Implementation][implementation], is an attempt to break the recommendations down into concrete actions that can be implemented by project contributors.
+Focus here is on drilling down to specific, achievable work that can be completed in constrained blocks of time.
+Ultimately, the implementaiton items should be tracked as a series of Github [issues][bacstage-issues].

+## How to use this document

+Readers interested only in actionable improvements can skip to the [implementation][recs-implementation] recommendations.

+For more context, read the recommendations for each of the three areas of analysis:

+- [Project documentation][proj-doc-rec]
+- [Contributor documentation][contrib-doc-rec]
+- [Website][website-rec]

+Readers interested in the current state of the documenation and the reasoning behind the recommendations should start with the analyses:

+- [Project documentation][proj-doc]
+- [Contributor documentation][def]
+- [Website][website]

 ## Project documentation